Pre-arrival information

 Avoid bringing excess items that can be purchased once you arrive.
 Listed below are items students suggest you bring because of expenses and for convenience:

-• Extra eyeglasses or contact lenses & fluid.
+• Extra eyeglasses or contact lenses and fluid.

-• Photos, slides, maps, flags, artifacts, clothing typical of your country that can be used to share your culture with other students.
+• Photos, slides, maps, flags, artefacts, clothing typical of your country that can be used to share your culture with other students.

 • Medical history from your home country physician (translated into English and/or German).